How To Diagnose Dog Vomiting And Diarrhea?

 [Treatment] Determine the cause of poisoning and treat it symptomatically.

-- Gastroenteritis: This is clinically characterized by digestive disorders, abdominal pain, diarrhea, fever and rapid dehydration.
+9. Gastroenteritis: This is clinically characterized by digestive disorders, abdominal pain, Diarrhea, fever, and rapid dehydration.

 Factors causing this condition include daily feeding management problems (feeding on spoiled or contaminated food); strong irritating drugs; decreased body resistance, overwork, wind chills causing gastrointestinal dysfunction; abuse of antibiotics.
 Secondary factors are certain infectious and bacterial diseases, Parasites, certain minerals, vitamin deficiency, etc.

-[Treatment] When the dog has diarrhea, it is necessary to control the diet at the beginning of the illness.
+[Treatment] When the dog has Diarrhea, it is necessary to control the diet at the beginning of the illness.
 The etiology of enteritis is very complicated and should be treated according to symptoms.
 After the later recovery, feed some digestible food.
-Strengthen feeding management, food should be fresh and hygienic, it is strictly forbidden to feed spoiled or unclean food, deworming must be done in time.
+Strengthen feeding management, and food should be fresh and hygienic, it is strictly forbidden to provide spoiled or unclean food, deworming must be done in time.

-- Weather and temperature changes: Some dogs can get diarrhea with no foreseeable cause.
-If the above factors are not diagnosed, diarrhea may be related to the changes in weather.
+10. Weather and temperature changes: Some dogs can get Diarrhea with no foreseeable cause.
+If the above factors are not diagnosed, Diarrhea may be related to the changes in weather.
 Observe the recent weather conditions, especially on days when the air humidity is high during rainy or snowy weather.